You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 Don’t feel compelled to praise every little thing your child has done.
 This diminishes the value of the praise and is unsustainable in the long run.

-Let’s say he’s gotten the hang of potty training.
-There’s no need to say “good job” every time he runs to the toilet after a while.
-Certain accomplishments like using the potty will become—and should become—normal tasks.
+Let’s say he’s gotten the hang of potty training or going down the slide.
+There’s no need to say “good job” every time he runs to the toilet or after the 100th time he slid.
+Certain accomplishments and once-difficult tasks will become normal.
 There won’t be a need to congratulate him every time.

-Instead, focus on new accomplishments, offering descriptive praise that highlights his efforts.
+Instead, focus on new accomplishments, offering descriptive praise that highlights his own efforts, willingness, and creative process.

 Conclusion

-Saying “good job” will still happen, especially when you’re taken aback by what your child is able to do.
+Saying “good job” can still be a knee-jerk reaction, especially when you take pride in what your child can do.
 That said, we’ve learned several reasons why it shouldn’t be your default phrase for everything.

 You run the risk that your child will rely on your opinion to feel good about himself.
 He might lose interest or regress when he stops receiving praise.
-You assume that the act is good when it may not be what he thinks or feels.
+You might assume that all is good when that’s not how your child feels or thinks.

 And finally, don’t feel compelled to say anything at all—you shouldn’t feel pressured to offer praise over every little thing.

-Saying “good job” isn’t the end of the world, but it’s good to know that we don’t have to say it all the time to keep them motivated or offer our support.
+Saying “good job” isn’t the end of the world, but it’s good to know that we don’t have to say it all the time to keep them motivated, offer our support, or encourage perseverance.
 And especially when we just don’t know what else to say.

 Get more tips: